 I’m a political and comparative-historical sociology doctoral candidate who focuses largely on power, nation-building, and urbanization.
 I also have interests in social theory, political economy, and the philosophy of the social sciences.

-In other research, I use case-study and mixed-methods approaches with original data to probe the nature of the state and civil society, and grapple with methodological and epistemological problems related to comparative-historical sociology and social theorizing.
+In other research, I use case-study and mixed-methods approaches to probe the state-civil society nexus, and I grapple with methodological and epistemological problems related to comparative-historical sociology and social theorizing.

 I earned my dual B.A. degree in Sociology (Departmental Citation) and History (Departmental Highest Honors) from UC Berkeley in 2011 and my M.A. degree from the University of Michigan in 2014.
-My research has received financial support from the Social Science Research Council, the National Science Foundation, and Rackham Graduate School, among others.
-And my articles have been published or are forthcoming in The Sociological Quarterly, Comparative Sociology, Research in Political Sociology, and other venues.
+My research has been supported by the Social Science Research Council and the U.S. National Science Foundation.

 This website has my CV, information about my research, a description of my dissertation/book, and my contact information.

 You may also like to know that I help run the American Sociological Association's Critical Historical Sociology Blog.